 That one hurts!

-Claim expertise over what should be everyone’s skillset.
+Claim expertise over what should be in every engineer’s skillset.

 Abuse power and cause friction.

-The best phrase to describe them is ivory tower architects.
+The best phrase to describe them is ivory tower architects or ITA for short.

 Ivory Tower (noun): a state of privileged seclusion or separation from the facts and practicalities of the real world.